 Families of students currently receiving grants are reminded that all grants are for one year only, and anyone seeking to renew a grant for next year must reapply.

-The application deadline is April 15, 2019.
-Notification of grant awards are anticipated to be announced by mid-June 2019.
+The application deadline is April 15, 2020.
+Notification of grant awards are anticipated to be announced by the end of June 2020.

 John Lancaster Spalding Scholarship Fund